 In Illinois, you can receive compensation for your economic and noneconomic damages caused by medical malpractice, including misdiagnosis.
 The medical expenses arising out of misdiagnosis can be astronomical, and could have been prevented had malpractice not occurred.
 The personal cost can be far worse, especially in cases where misdiagnosis changes a survivable disease into a terminal one.
-The medical malpractice attorneys of Harvey L. Walner and Associates, Ltd., can help you recover full compensation for your injuries.
+The medical malpractice attorneys of Walner Law can help you recover full compensation for your injuries.

 Economic damages are the damages to which you can pin a specific dollar value.
 These include: